 Online New York Newspaper Resources for Members of the NYG&B

 NYG&B members can watch a recorded webinar, Learning More About Your Ancestors Through Newspapers, from our Genealogical Researcher Ashley Lish.
 In this webinar, Ashley covers many of the above resources, search tips, and has some great examples of what you can find in historical newspapers.

-Our eLibrary contains a number of newspaper indexes, abstracts, and transcriptions that cannot be found elsewhere.
+Our online collections contain a number of newspaper indexes, abstracts, and transcriptions that cannot be found elsewhere.

 Index to Marriage and Death Notices in the New-Yorker Staats-Zeitung (1836 - 1870)